DanB91/dcpu/cpu/README.md

 It is tailored specifically to run unit tests.

-It has some extra instructions to facilitate proper function of unit tests as they are defined in the `dcpu-unit` tool.
+It has some extra instructions to facilitate proper function of unit tests as they are defined in the `dcpu-test` tool.

 ### License